pingcap/style-guide/docs/rust/naming.md

 ## Method names

-A primary (default) constructor function should be called `new`.
+A primary constructor function should be called `new`.
-If the constructor takes no arguments, prefer to implement `Default` instead.
+A `new` constructor may take values for all fields or provide some defaults.
-Secondary constructors (which customise values which take defaults in `new`) should be prefixed with `with_`, e.g., `with_capacity`.
+Secondary constructors (which usually customise more values than in `new`) should usually be prefixed with `with_`, e.g., `with_capacity`.

 A conversion method which preserves the original and gives a reference to a different type should be called `as_type` where `type` is the type being converted into.
 E.g., `as_str`, not `as_str_ref` or `get_str` or `str`.